japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 `getMissingParentStages` finds missing parent [ShuffleMapStage](ShuffleMapStage.md)s in the dependency graph of the input `stage` (using the [breadth-first search algorithm](https://en.wikipedia.org/wiki/Breadth-first_search)).

-Internally, `getMissingParentStages` starts with the ``stage``'s RDD and walks up the tree of all parent RDDs to find <<getCacheLocs, uncached partitions>>.
+Internally, `getMissingParentStages` starts with the ``stage``'s RDD and walks up the tree of all parent RDDs to find [uncached partitions](#getCacheLocs).

 NOTE: A `Stage` tracks the associated RDD using Stage.md#rdd[`rdd` property].

-NOTE: An *uncached partition* of a RDD is a partition that has `Nil` in the <<cacheLocs, internal registry of partition locations per RDD>> (which results in no RDD blocks in any of the active storage:BlockManager.md[BlockManager]s on executors).
+NOTE: An _uncached partition_ of a RDD is a partition that has `Nil` in the [internal registry of partition locations per RDD](#cacheLocs) (which results in no RDD blocks in any of the active storage:BlockManager.md[BlockManager]s on executors).

 `getMissingParentStages` traverses the rdd/index.md#dependencies[parent dependencies of the RDD] and acts according to their type, i.e. [ShuffleDependency](../rdd/ShuffleDependency.md) or [NarrowDependency](../rdd/NarrowDependency.md).